pasqal-io/qadence/docs/digital_analog_qc/semi-local-addressing.md

 If only detuning or amplitude pattern is needed - the corresponding weights for all qubits can be set to 0.

-The created addressing pattern can now be passed as an argument to the `RydbergDevice`, or to the `IdealDevice` or `RealisticDevice` to make use of the pre-defined options to those devices,
+The created addressing pattern can now be passed as an argument to any Qadence device class, or to the `IdealDevice` or `RealisticDevice` to make use of the pre-defined options in those devices,

 ```python exec="on" source="material-block" session="emu"
 from qadence import (